pywr/pywr/docs/manual/key_concepts/problem.md

-# The Linear Programming Problem
+# The linear programming problem

 ## Formulation
 Pywr is a water resource model software that relies on [Linear Programming (LP)](https://en.wikipedia.org/wiki/Linear_programming)